CHIENMINGCHEN314653001/-Introduction-to-Scientific-Computing/Midtern_Project/report.md

 * The color scale is logarithmic, showing accuracy down to machine precision.

 The AAA approximation maintains near-machine accuracy away from singularities, confirming its numerical robustness.

+The power of AAA lies in its ability to accurately capture the location of poles and residues even when the error value is large near the poles.

+This is the core value of analytic continuation.

 </td>
 </tr>